 Outdoor dining: A seasonal summer patio is set up on Bloor street for sociable meals and people-watching opportunities.

-Takeout: Both takeout and delivery is available, with small, large, and dessert plates — along with plenty of frozen foods (comfort favorites such as dumplings and sticky rice) to stock up on, as well as wine and beer for purchase.
+Takeout: Both takeout and delivery is available, with small, large, and dessert plates — along with plenty of frozen foods (comforts such as dumplings and sticky rice) to stock up on, as well as wine and beer for purchase.

 For local craft brews: Avling Kitchen and Brewery